jsexauer/ItBuildsCharacter/README.md

   - Very basic web support (editing the character definition) can be done at: http://genericlifeform.pythonanywhere.com/IBC/characters/0 (Replace 0 with any character id)
+  - There is no user autentication on the website half yet, so play nice :-)
   - Please feel free to [contact me](mailto:genericcarbonlifeform@gmail.com) for additional help.
+These insturctions are very general and I've probably left out important details.

 Development
 -----------
-Right now [I](https://github.com/jsexauer) am the only developer.
-Pull requests are welcome!
+Right now I am the [sole developer](https://github.com/jsexauer).
+But pull-requests are welcome!
+Any bugs should be submitted through the [issue tracker](https://github.com/jsexauer/ItBuildsCharacter/issues).
 Developed for Python 2.7 and Android 4.1.2.